- Daily & Weekly newsletters

 “As an artist, I perceive a white sheet as a blank canvas and an opportunity to create and explore beauty.
 But for me, a white canvas is an empty canvas that has to be filled in,” added Quinze.

-He also felt frustrated during the period of public confinement.
+He also felt frustrated during the stay-at-home period.
 “And because I felt quite useless the past few days and sitting still is nothing for me, I decided to work day and night on a large painting with wild flowers.
 I hope my painted 'sheet' can contribute to the massive support that these courageous health workers deserve," he said.

 While Quinze used a linen sheet for his painting of exuberant blooms, the conceptual artist is a dab hand at working with mixed media.
 As well as drawings, paintings and sculpture, he has a global reputation for public art and massive urban installations.